Copyright 1994 - 2018 Bill's Bible Basics

 Thus we see that Satan doesn't limit his attacks to one area or method alone.
 He and his demons have launched an all-out war against the Lord and His children.
-Our spiritual enemy can and will attack anywhere and at anytime if we allow him to; and we do allow him if we have areas in our lives that are not totally yielded to the Lord.
+Our spiritual enemy can and will attack anywhere and at anytime if we allow him to.
+Sadly, we do allow him, if we have areas in our lives that are not totally yielded to the Lord.
 As I suggested earlier, perhaps this is one of the reasons why some of you have been experiencing such serious demonic attacks.
 I honestly do not know.
 You must personally seek the Lord and find out for yourselves.
 As I explained before, personally, I have never experienced such things, or witnessed such things occurring to others, so the advice that I can offer you is limited to what I have learned from the Scriptures.

 As I stated a moment ago, one of the very first things that you need to do -- if you haven't done it already -- is to come spiritually clean before the Lord, and before anyone else against whom you may have sinned.
-The Lord is indeed willing, and eager, to forgive you for your transgressions; but as I explain in the article "Love, Mercy, Forgiveness and Chastisement", that forgiveness will not be forthcoming unless you first demonstrate true unconditional repentance, without any manner of justification on your part.
+The Lord is indeed willing, and eager, to forgive you for your transgressions.
+But as I explain in the article "Love, Mercy, Forgiveness and Chastisement", that forgiveness will not be forthcoming, unless you first demonstrate true unconditional repentance, without any manner of justification on your part.

 In other words, you can't say "I am sorry . . . but"; or "I know that I was wrong . . . but".
 You can't be a goat who is always butting.
 Neither can you be a "yabbut" who is always "Yeah . . . but".
 That just won't work with the Lord.
 You must demonstrate full and total humility before the Lord, and you must be desperate about your situation as well.
 As King David cried out in his own moment of desperation after terribly sinning against the Lord:

 "Create in me a clean heart, O God; and renew a right spirit within me."